 Alcohol addiction can have a negative influence on both female and male fertility causing significant hurdles in their journey from infertility to fertility.The consumption level of alcohol is an important determinant of the extent of hazard it can cause.
 It is categorized as low (drinking less than once a week), moderate (drinking up to 2 days per) and heavy (drinking more than 2 days per week).
 Binge drinking which is consumption of four or more drinks on one occasion should not be done since it adversely impacts your fertility.

-Effects of Alcohol on female fertility
+How Alcohol effect on female fertility?

 Those with high alcohol addiction are more likely to have infertility issues than women who are not addicted to alcohol.
 The time to their pregnancy is increased by depleting the number of eggs in the ovary at a very high rate (reflected by a 26% lower AMH levels).